Sea.Hear.Now Festival

-The Sea.Hear.Now Festival (aka Sea Hear Now) is an annual music, art and ocean sustainability festival featuring a professional surfing competition held in Asbury Park, New Jersey.
+The Sea.Hear.Now Festival (aka Sea Hear Now or SHN) is an annual music, art and ocean sustainability festival featuring a professional surfing competition held in Asbury Park, New Jersey.
 Held on the beach and boardwalk in September, it is produced by, among others, rock photographer Danny Clinch, Tim Donnelly, HM Wollman, and C3 Presents’ Tim Sweetwood.

 Digital pop culture magazine The Pop Break named Sea.Hear.Now the best new music festival of the year in 2018.
 Billed as a celebration of live music, art, and surf culture, a portion of proceeds go to ocean-focused and environmental charities such as the Surfrider Foundation and Save the Bay.